Cassoulet with Roasted Root Vegetables and Caper-Basil Oil

 - 1 small leek, sliced Add to list

-- 2 teaspoons fennel seed Add to list
+- 2 teaspoons fennel seeds Add to list

 - 1 teaspoon chopped fresh thyme Add to list

 - 1 teaspoon chopped fresh sage Add to list

 - 1 cup chopped canned tomatoes Add to list

 - 1 cup chicken broth Add to list

 - 3 cups cooked white beans Add to list

 - Hot pepper sauce Add to list

 Preheat oven to 400° F.

-Toss the root veggies with a little olive oil and salt and place in a single layer on a baking sheet.
-Place the chicken and sausage on a separate baking sheet.
-Roast the veggies for 10 to 12 minutes until tender, and the sausage and chicken for 20 minutes, or until just done through.
-Cool the meats slightly and cut into bite-sized chunks.
+Toss root veggies with a little olive oil and salt; place in a single layer on a baking sheet.
+Place chicken and sausage on a separate baking sheet.
+Roast veggies for 10 to 12 minutes until tender, and sausage and chicken for 20 minutes, or until just done through.
+Cool meats slightly and cut into bite-sized chunks.

-In a large heavy pot, heat 2 tablespoons olive oil over medium heat and cook the garlic, leeks, fennel, thyme and sage for 1 or 2 minutes.
-Add the chicken and sausage and cook until gently browned.
-Stir in the tomatoes, chicken broth, beans and root vegetables.
+In a large heavy pot, heat 2 tablespoons olive oil over medium heat and cook garlic, leeks, fennel, thyme and sage for 1 or 2 minutes.
+Add chicken and sausage and cook until gently browned.
+Stir in tomatoes, chicken broth, beans and root vegetables.
 (I save a few of the roasted veggies for garnish.)
 Cover and simmer gently for 12 to 15 minutes.
 Taste and adjust the seasoning with salt, pepper and hot sauce.

 Drizzle with the Basil-Caper Oil and serve in shallow bowls.
-Accompany with crusty, country-style bread.
+Accompany with crusty, country-style bread, if desired.

-Combine all the ingredients in a blender or food processor and process until smooth.
+Combine all ingredients in a blender or food processor and process until smooth.

 Recipe by, PCC Chef